Let It Die (Ellie Goulding song)

-"Let It Die" is a song by English singer-songwriter Ellie Goulding, released on 19 October 2022 through Polydor Records, as the third single from her fifth studio album, Higher Than Heaven (2023).
+"Let It Die" is a song by English singer-songwriter Ellie Goulding, released on 19 October 2022 through Polydor Records, as the second single from her fifth studio album, Higher Than Heaven (2023).
 It was written by Goulding, Tom Mann, Andrea Rocha, and Lostboy, and produced by the latter.
 This is the second song by Ellie Goulding with the same title; the first "Let It Die" is a bonus track from Goulding's third studio album Delirium (2015).

 Background

-“Let It Die” is a song by singer-songwriter Ellie Goulding for her upcoming fifth studio album, Higher Than Heaven.
-It's the album third single and the first with Goulding as the only main artist credited, with the first two being "Easy Lover" featuring Big Sean, and "All by Myself" with Alok and Sigala.
+“Let It Die” is a song by singer-songwriter Ellie Goulding for her fifth studio album, Higher Than Heaven.
+It's the album’s third single and the first with Goulding as the only main artist credited, with the first two being "Easy Lover" featuring Big Sean, and "All by Myself" with Alok and Sigala.
 She first teased the song through a TikTok snippet back on October 14, 2022.

 Speaking about the song to Genius, Goulding said: "Let it Die happened in a day with Tom Mann and LostBoy.
 I love working with them because we're all on the same page with our love of pop & electronic music but still wanting to have a deeper meaning in the theme and lyrics.

 Pete [Lostboy] played us a beat and Tom & I seemed to know pretty quickly how the melody should go, and lyrically I knew it needed to be something dark & empowering at the same time.
 Letting go of a toxic relationship is hard so sometimes you just have to cut the cord and drive away, instead of stringing it out for the hurt to build & build.
 I don’t know anyone who hasn't been in this situation or doesn’t know someone who has."